marabesi/marabesi.com/_posts/2021-04-08-how-to-lose-your-developers.md

 and then start working on for a company.

-Usually the shift from study only mode to working mode brings more things responsabilities.
-For example, dealing with dead lines, struggling with bugs, writting documentation, talking with business and trying out new technologies (just to name a few).
+Usually the shift from study only mode to working mode brings more things responsibilities.
+For example, dealing with deadlines, struggling with bugs, writing documentation, talking with business and trying out new technologies (just to name a few).

 ### it is easy

 The first way to start a fight in the middle of a meeting with developers is to say the phrase: "its easy".
-It is a bonus point if followed by "its just a button".
-This impactful phrase can be taken as two sided coin, if it comes from another developer, it will be more likelly to be accepted, therefore, if it comes from a business or someone that is not part of the daily coding task of developers, it can be interpreted as an "insult".
+It is a bonus point if followed by "it's just a button".
+This impactful phrase can be taken as two-sided coin, if it comes from another developer, it will be more likely to be accepted, therefore, if it comes from a business or someone that is not part of the daily coding task of developers, it can be interpreted as an "insult".

-I see no problem with those phrases, but, in a given context where developers are working under pressure, having to deal with meetings, support for clients and many other tasks besides coding, it can be a started for the developer to loose confidence and start to search for another job.
+I see no problem with those phrases, but, in a given context where developers are working under pressure, having to deal with meetings, support for clients and many other tasks besides coding, it can be a started for the developer to lose confidence and start to search for another job.

 ### Lack of documentation

 Since the agile manifesto documentation has been a subject of a second matter.
-Even though, being a secondary subject does't mean to not have it.
+Even though, being a secondary subject doesn't mean to not have it.
 Teams struggle with outdated documentation (when it exists).
-I personally think that people miss interpreted the manifesto and uses that as a shield to jump the documentation step.
-To achieve tehcnical excelence, documentation is needed, as it can be used as a way to share knowlegde among the team.
+I personally think that people misinterpreted the manifesto and uses that as a shield to jump the documentation step.
+To achieve technical excellence, documentation is needed, as it can be used as a way to share knowledge among the team.

 ### You have until Friday to finish up

 Imposing deadlines on developers can lead to friction.
-Developers are not a "code machine", writting code takes time, creation and problem solving.
+Developers are not a "code machine", writing code takes time, creation and problem-solving.
 Sometimes the step to actually write the code is the last of a chain that starts with the problem to solve.

-Building software is not an assembly line, that each stage is well defined and workers have to do simple moves to accomplish a task.
+Building software is not an assembly line, that each stage is well-defined and workers have to do simple moves to accomplish a task.
 Building software is a solving problem and creative process.

-Imposing dead lines on developers uncovers illnes under the hood of the team or even the organization.
+Imposing deadlines on developers uncovers illness under the hood of the team or even the organization.
 Imagine you going to your dentist and having the following conversation: